Historical Research – A Guide Based on its Uses & Steps

 It’s an effective and quick way of gathering information.
 Sometimes historical documents are not accessible to everyone online, and you need to visit traditional libraries to find out historical treasures.
 It will help you explore your knowledge along with data collection.

-You can visit historical places, conduct interviews, review literature, and access primary and secondary data sources such as books, newspapers, publications, documents, etc. You can take notes while collecting the information as it helps to organize the data accurately.
+You can visit historical places, conduct interviews, review literature, and access primary and secondary data sources such as books, newspapers, publications, documents, etc. You can take notes while collecting the information as it helps to organise the data accurately.

 Advantages and Disadvantages of Historical Research